semgrep/mcp/README.md

 semgrep-mcp -t sse
 ```

-By default, the python package will run in `stdio` mode, so you will have to include `-t sse`.
+By default, the Python package will run in `stdio` mode, so you will have to include `-t sse`.

 #### Docker